Prof. Simon SWIFT

 Articles and Chapters / articles et chapitres

-“Stoicism and Romantic Literature”, in The Routledge Handbook of the Stoic Tradition, ed. by John Sellars (London: Routledge, 2015, forthcoming).
+"Stoicism and Romantic Literature", in The Routledge Handbook of the Stoic Tradition, ed.
+By John Sellars (London and New York: Routledge, 2016), 303-318.

 "Mary Wollstonecraft's Religious Characters", in Called to Civil Existence: Mary Wollstonecraft's 'A Vindication of the Rights of Woman', ed. by Enit K. Steiner (Amsterdam: Rodopi, 2014), 131-154.*